 Unlike claimable expenses, there are non-reimbursable items which are still claimed because the funding formula will remove these expenses as part of its calculation.
 For example, such non-reimbursable items are wages for activity drivers and fuel for activity mileage, as all other miles including extra-curricular and field trip miles, are non-reimbursable.

 Idaho Code §33-1006(1) and Idaho Code §33-1501 require that the only miles which may be reimbursed are “those directly associated with the transporting of students for the purposes of regular school attendance during regular days and hours”.
-This is further divided in SISBO and the SDE’s reimbursement matrices and claim instructions.
+This is further divided in SISBO and the Idaho Department of Education’s reimbursement matrices and claim instructions.
 The four reimbursable mileage categories are:

 Regular To/From School (R) – Claimable miles while transporting students to and from school, including year-round schools.